Arrays Class in Java

 parallel Sort(original array)Sorts the concerned array using the parallel sort.

-paralleSetAll(originalArray, functionalGenerator)All elements are set into parallel by using the generator function.
+paralleSetAll(originalArray, functionalGenerator)All elements are set in parallel using the generator function.

 parallelPrefix(originalArray, operator) For a complete array it performs parallelPrefix function.